huskyroboticsteam/mission-control/README.md

 The JSON objects sent between Mission Control and the rover server are termed *messages*.
 Each message has a type property and a number of additional parameters depending on the type.
 The usage of each type of message is detailed below.

 ## Mounted Peripheral Report
 Sent from the rover server to inform Mission Control of the peripheral currently mounted on the rover.
+This should be sent any time the rover server connects with Mission Control.

 ### Syntax
 ```